telerik/ajax-docs/api/server/Telerik.Web.UI/RadNavigation.md

 #### Remarks
 Note: The dataItem's properties declared in the template should be with lower case .

-###  NodeTemplate `ITemplate`

-Gets or sets template for all Nodes that doesn't have template nor does their Node.

-###  Nodes `NavigationNodeCollection`

-Gets the Nodes.

-###  OnClientLoad `String`

-Gets or sets the on client load.

-###  OnClientTemplateDataBound `String`

-Gets or sets the name of the JavaScript function called when the client template for a node is evaluated

-###  OnClientNodeMouseEnter `String`
+###  DataNavigateUrlField `String`

-Gets or sets the name of the JavaScript function called when the mouse enters a node
+Gets or sets the data field holding the Navigation URL property for the currently bound NavigationNode.

-###  OnClientNodeMouseLeave `String`
+###  DataTextField `String`

-Gets or sets the name of the JavaScript function called when the mouse leaves a node
+Gets or sets the data field holding the Text property for the currently bound NavigationNode.

-###  OnClientNodeClicking `String`

-Gets or sets the on NavigationNode clicking.

-###  OnClientNodeClicked `String`

-Gets or sets the on NavigationNode clicked.

-###  OnClientNodesPopulating `NavigationNodeCollection`

-Gets or sets the on NavigationNodes populating.

-###  OnClientNodesPopulated `NavigationNodeCollection`

-Gets or sets the on NavigationNodes populated.

-###  OnClientNodeExpanding `String`

-Gets or sets the on client Node expanding.

-###  OnClientNodeCollapsing `String`
+###  DataTextFormatString `String`

-Gets or sets the on client Node collapsing.
+Gets or sets a value indicating how the NavigationNode's text should be formatted.

-###  OnClientNodeCollapsed `String`
+###  EnableAjaxSkinRendering `String`

-Gets or sets the on client Node collapsed.

-###  RegisterWithScriptManager `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  Skin `String`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the skin name for the control user interface.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`